CAEAssistant-Group/CAEAssistant-Group/README.md

 <br>
 <br>
 <br>
-🌱 CAE Assistant team specializes in advanced topics, including but not limited to:
+**CAE Assistant team specializes in advanced topics, including but not limited to:**
 <br>
 <br>
 🔧 ***Finite Element Analysis (FEA):*** From fundamental concepts to advanced applications.